-Another reason for whining sounds only when 4WD is selected is a low level of oil inside the transfer case.
+Another reason for whining sounds only when 4WD is selected is the low level of oil inside the transfer case.
 Old degraded oil is also a reason for whining sounds coming from below the 4-wheel drive in 4H.
 This should be inspected and replaced if necessary.

 Before you drain the transfer case oil first refer to your owner’s manual for specific fluid change recommendations and exact TC oil specifications.
 The transfer case fluid should be changed every 30,000 miles especially if you use the four-wheel-drive off-road often.